microsoft/CNTK/Examples/Image/Detection/FasterRCNN/README.md

 pip install opencv-python easydict pyyaml
 ```

-The code uses prebuild Cython modules for parts of the region proposal network (see `Examples/Image/Detection/utils/cython_modules`).
+The code uses prebuild Cython modules for parts of the region proposal network.
-These binaries are contained in the repository for Python 3.5 under Windows and Python 3.4 under Linux.
+These binaries are contained in the folder (`Examples/Image/Detection/utils/cython_modules`) for Python 3.5 for Windows and Python 3.4, 3.5, and 3.6 for Linux.
 If you require other versions please follow the instructions at [https://github.com/rbgirshick/py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#installation-sufficient-for-the-demo).

 If you want to use the debug output you need to run `pip install pydot_ng` ([website](https://pypi.python.org/pypi/pydot-ng)) and install [graphviz](http://graphviz.org/) to be able to plot the CNTK graphs (the GraphViz executable has to be in the system’s PATH).

 ### Getting the data and AlexNet model

-We use a toy dataset of images captured from a refrigerator to demonstrate Faster R-CNN (the same as for the Fast R-CNN example).
+We use a toy dataset of images captured from a refrigerator to demonstrate Faster R-CNN (the same one is used in the Fast R-CNN example).
 Both the dataset and the pre-trained AlexNet model can be downloaded by running the following Python command from the Examples/Image/Detection/FastRCNN folder:

 `python install_data_and_model.py`

 After running the script, the toy dataset will be installed under the `Image/DataSets/Grocery` folder.
 The AlexNet model will be downloaded to the `Image/PretrainedModels` folder.
-We recommend you to keep the downloaded data in the respective folder while downloading, as the configuration files assume that by default.
+We recommend you to keep the downloaded data in the respective folder while downloading, as the configuration files expect that by default.

 ### Running Faster R-CNN on the example data